svwatson13/Automation-Logic/README.md

 - This tests whether simple url get requests return a 200 status code (aka working website)

 ### Depreciation warnings:
-- [1.1] Sudo - now become --Fixed
+- Sudo - now become --Fixed
-- [1.2] Python - now Python3 --Needs attention
+- Python - now Python3 --Needs attention

 ### Room for improvement!
-- Automated testing would be the priority - trialled and wrestled with various methods such as test-kitchen, pytests and maven but couldn't find a way to test the nginx loadbalancer without actually changing one of the apps and refreshing load balancer page manually
+- Automated testing would be the priority - trialled and wrestled with various methods such as test-kitchen, pytests and maven but couldn't find a good way to test the nginx loadbalancer without actually changing one of the apps and refreshing load balancer page manually
-- I tried to get the web apps to post their IPs on the web page to differentiate between the two but couldn't find a way of doing this on a html/ejs file - if I were doing this again I might use a different type of file (maybe php)
+- I tried to get the web apps to post their IPs on the web page to differentiate between the two but couldn't find a solution that could do this on a html/ejs file - if I were doing this again I might use a different type of file (maybe php)
 - Incorporate more features into the app - e.g. add a database connection or fibonacci sequence feature

 ### Learned skills: